 This is a big reason why Camp Addict exists.

-Lack of knowledge on the internet and MAJOR lack of knowledge by salesmen at RV dealerships.
+Because of lack of knowledge on the internet and MAJOR lack of knowledge by salesmen at RV dealerships.

 Here is Camp Addict Co-Founder Kelly's experience with her 'knowledgeable' dealer and how they screwed up many things with her weight distribution hitch.

 Yes, there are SOME very top-notch RV dealers out there who can sell you the right equipment, install it correctly, and show you how to use it.

 But there are many more dealerships employing salesmen AND installers who know very little about what they are doing.
 Weight distribution hitches can be confusing, yes.

 You would hope a dealer that is in the business of selling travel trailers would have a clue about weight distribution hitches.

 Or at least care enough to learn and/or have people on staff that have a clue.
 This wasn't the case with Kelly's dealer.